 14. Musical Plastic…CDs and Vinyl

 CD’s and Vinyl can be a major source of income depending on your distribution.
 While selling CD and Vinyl at shows can be 25% of your income each night, the profit from physical music is higher than t-shirts or clothing.
 Furthermore, if you are unsigned or on a small independent label that doesn’t have physical distribution there is another good option.
 CDBaby has a partnership with Alliance Entertainment, the largest wholesale provider of music, movies, and video games in the United States.
-In North America, Target, Amazon, Best Buy, Wal-Mart, FYE, and independent shops make up the physical marketplace.
+In North America, Target, Amazon, Wal-Mart, FYE, and independent shops make up the ever shrinking physical market.

 In addition, vinyl sales are still growing for certain styles of music.
-Pop punk fore example, can be equivalent or better than CD format.
+Pop punk for example, vinyl sales can be equivalent or better than CD format.

 15. Merchandise & Direct To Customer (D2C)

 For bands with a young audience, merchandise can be the lifeblood of their business.
 To become great at merchandising you have to follow the same practices that any clothing or fashion brand would adhere to.
 So i’ll be doing a post about this, and giving tips on merchandise mistakes to avoid.